A SINGLE 813 AMPLIFIER

 During the construction of this project the only test equipment available was a digital multi meter.
 All other equipment either didnít work properly or was unavailable.
 So only on air QSOís to other station was the only post construction testing available.

-Total cost of the amplifier was around 25 dollars, fair dinkum mate!
+Total cost of the amplifier was around 25 dollars.
 Of course thatís not including my time.

 1) The original article by G. Thornley G2DAF